Multidimensional quadrangle condition and cuboctahedra in latin hypercubes: Enumeration results

 \textbf{Latin squares of order $n \leq 4$} are isotopic to the Cayley tables of groups and have $n^5$ cuboctahedra.

 \textbf{Latin squares of order $5$}.
-There are only two isotopy classes of latin squares of order $5$, one of them isotopic to the Cayley table of the group $\mathbb{Z}_5$, and the other corresponding to the quasigroup $Q_5$.
-The numbers of cuboctahedra of dimension $k$ are given in the table below, where the last row contains the lower bounds proved in Section~\ref{lowboundsec}.
+There are only two isotopy classes of latin squares of order $5$: one of them is isotopic to the Cayley table of the group $\mathbb{Z}_5$, and the other corresponds to the quasigroup $Q_5$.
+The numbers of cuboctahedra of dimension $k$ are given in the table below.
+Hereinafter the last row of tables contains the lower bounds on the numbers of cuboctahedra proved in Section~\ref{lowboundsec}.

-\textbf{Latin squares of order $6$.} There are two latin squares with the maximum number of cuboctahedra that are isotopic to the Cayley table of a group (namely, the groups $\mathbb{Z}_6$ or $S_3$).
+\textbf{Latin squares of order $6$.} There are two latin squares with the maximum number of cuboctahedra that are isotopic to the Cayley table of a group, namely, the groups $\mathbb{Z}_6$ or $S_3$.
 The minimal number of cuboctahedra is achieved in all conjugates of the following latin square:

-The comparsion of the minimum and maximum numbers of $k$-dimensional cuboctahedra is given in the table below, where the last row contains the lower bounds proved in Section~\ref{lowboundsec}.
+The comparison of the maximum, minimum, and lower bounds on the numbers of $k$-di\-men\-si\-onal cuboctahedra is given in the table below.

 \textbf{Latin squares of order $7$.} There is only one class of latin squares of order $7$ with the maximum number of cuboctahedra, namely the Cayley table of the group $\mathbb{Z}_7$.
 The minimum number of cuboctahedra is achieved at six conjugates of the following latin square: